 Board of Directors

-Peggy Woodruff (Vice President)
+Peggy Woodruff (President)

 As a former teacher and small business owner, I came to BASES Board with a passion for supporting vulnerable children.
 I am fortunate to live in a community where many cultures come together to live and grow.
 My children are now raising their children in this part of Canada that has become home to refugees and so many immigrants